LTAF 120 - Literature and Film of Modern Africa

 Lillian Lu

 The Romantic Era (1770 – 1830) was also called the Age of Revolution.
 Rife with political upheaval, this period also generated some of the most famous poetry of the British canon.
-This course will examine Romantic Era poetry beyond the usual "nature" stereotypes, rooting it within its rich historical context.
+This course will examine Romantic Era poetry within its rich historical context.
 We will be reading the Big 6 as well as going beyond and analyzing lesser known but equally important poets to more deeply understand the time period, the legacies of which still persist.

 LTEN 148 - Genres in English and American Literaturec